tomassirio/database-scanner-ataccama/README.md

  Note 2: _The project needs the mysql service to be down, check that out if it doesn't build_

+ Note 3: _The first time the build.sh is run will take some time since maven has to build the Jar and docker has to download it's dependencies_

  To open the app get on your favourite Browser and go to `http://localhost:8080/swagger-ui.html#/`

 <H3>REST API</H3>